 Bay Hill was originally developed from a Floridian orange grove and the property is located close to downtown Orlando.
 The Bay Hill Club & Lodge was the brainchild of a group of investors from Nashville and they commissioned architect Dick Wilson to design the course.
-In 1961 18 holes opened for play.
+18 holes opened for play in 1961.

 Bay Hill was home to the “King” himself.
 Arnold Palmer fell in love with the place after the Tennessean owners invited Jack Nicklaus, Don Cherry, Dave Ragan and himself to play in an exhibition match in 1965 to promote the club.
 In 1976, Palmer bought Bay Hill Club & Lodge and it remained his winter home until his passing in 2016.